First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 Safety first

-On the ice covering the Baltic Sea, I push the high-riding wagon sideways to test the limits of the stability control system, which fights me through every turn.
-Activating ESC Sport Mode relaxes the V60 Cross Country’s kung-fu grip on fun—but not on me.
+On the ice covering the Gulf of Bothnia that leads into the Baltic Sea, I push the high-riding wagon sideways to test the limits of the stability control system, which fights me through every turn.
+Activating ESC Sport Mode relaxes the V60 Cross Country’s tight grip on fun—but not on me.

 As I float the car sideways around a long sweeper, the seat belt suddenly cinches down hard on my torso and tightens on my chest.
 With a strained laugh, I bury the throttle further.
 The belt cinches harder, a second time.